Grassmann Algebra

 In the middle of the 19th century (Grassmann 1844) came up with a simple axiom to reduce geometric truth to algebra: the product of two points is 0 if and only if the points coincide.
-René Descartes demonstrated how to prove results in Euclidian geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
-Grassmann predated Einstien in treating all points in space on equal footing.
+René Descartes demonstrated how to prove results in Euclidean geometry by associating points in space with numerical coordinates, but Descartes only considered two and three dimensions.
+Grassmann predated Einstein in treating all points in space on equal footing.
 Grassmann’s audaciously simple notion also predated the modern definition of a vector space.
 Any point in space can be chosen as an origin and a vector is just the difference of a point with the origin.

 Grassmann considered the set E of points in a space of any (finite) dimension.
 The Grassmann algebra of E, \mathcal{G}(E), is the algebra generated by the points in E over the real numbers \mathbf{R} with the axiom PQ = 0 if and only if P = Q. More precisely, the Grassmann algebra is the quotient algebra \mathcal{G}(E) = \operatorname{Alg}(E)/\operatorname{Alg}(\{PP\mid P\in E\}).